 The West Valley of Fire State Park in Nevada displays arid conditions perfect for dry farming.

 Dry Farming for Sweeter fruit and Water Conservation

 Both Art Combe and Cliven Bundy grew the Ancient watermelon using a dry farming technique.
-Cliven learned to grow melons in the harsh desert on his parents melon farm.
-He grows his melons in the extreme Nevada summer where temperatures frequently reach 115 only watering 2 times throughout the entire growing season.
-He has found that dry farming and careful cultivation is much better than just irrigating the plants.
+Cliven learned to grow melons in the harsh desert on his parents’ melon farm.
+He grows his melons only watering 2 times throughout the entire growing season in the extreme Nevada summer where temperatures frequently reach 115 degrees.
+He has found that dry farming and careful cultivation are much better than just irrigating the plants.

 The Bundy Dry Farming Method

 This worked for Cliven with the soil on his land.
-Everyone’s soil and the amount of moisture they receive is so variable, so results will vary.
+Everyone’s soil and the amount of moisture they receive is quite variable, so results will vary.
 We think it would be fun to experiment with a trial patch in our own garden.
-Plow Deep--15- 18 inches, let soil air out for a few days and spread fertilizer.
-Disk once lightly not more that 3 inches deep.
-Flood entire field overnight soaking 3-4 feet deep at least, let sit for a week.
+Plow deep---15-18 inches and let soil air out for a few days before spreading fertilizer.
+Disk once lightly, not more that 3 inches deep.
+Flood entire field overnight, soaking 3-4 feet deep at least, and let sit for a week.
 Disk just 3 inches deep (this seals in the moisture).
-Plant seeds into dry dirt 2-3 inches deep, right on top of wet surface, seed is under dry upper crusty layer.
-Don’t water until 71 days later, they survive 115 degree heat and blistering sun and no weeds because weeds need water to grow.
+Plant seeds into dry dirt 2-3 inches deep, right on top of wet surface; seed is under dry upper crusty layer.
+Don’t water until 71 days later; the plants survive 115 degree heat and blistering sun with no weeds because weeds need water to grow.

 Gregg Batt, Shannon McCabe and Kirk Combe agree!
 Crookneck watermelon is tasty!